bala-mahadevan/balamahadevan-portfolio/oracle_docs.md

 ---

 ## Published Documentation – Oracle
 This page contains some documentation samples which were created by me and published in the Oracle NetSuite documenation help center.
-This information is available in the following public domain: [Oracle NetSuite Help Center](https://docs.oracle.com/en/cloud/saas/netsuite/index.html).
+This information can be accessed from the [Oracle NetSuite Help Center](https://docs.oracle.com/en/cloud/saas/netsuite/index.html).

 ## Download Form W-2 and Form W-2 C for Employees